 - My friends will gossip.
 Gossip is not the same as constructive criticism.
 It is behind your back and snarky (I love that word!).
 But even gossip can be positive.
 If friends gossip about my blog or my book, it’s free advertisement!

 - My family will be embarrassed.
 I would never do anything to purposefully hurt my family.
 Period.
-The end.
+I believe I’m careful enough that I wouldn’t do anything to inadvertently hurt my family.
 That leaves them to be embarrassed just because I am writing.
 Sounds like their problem; not mine.
 I think I can let this one go.

 - Success.
 And now we’re back to the trolls.

-So, like the thrumming of that tuning fork, my soul beats with the words, write, write, write.
-And when that gentle tune fades, I will find a way to to reactivate the lovely music that inspires my creativity.
+So, in time with the tuning fork, my heart beats write, write, write.
+And when that gentle thrum fades, I will find a way to to reactivate the lovely music that inspires my creativity.

 Click here to explore the sounds of tuning forks.